Learning Outcomes

 Introduction

 The U.S. Constitution divides federal power among three branches.
-Article II vests executive power in the president, granting significant but not unlimited authority.
-The president’s powers include enforcing federal law, conducting foreign affairs, commanding the military, and appointing executive officials.
-However, these powers are subject to checks by Congress and the judiciary.
-Understanding the nature, scope, and limits of presidential power is essential for MBE success.
+Article II vests the “executive Power” in the president, granting significant but not unlimited authority.
+The president’s powers include enforcing federal law, directing federal agencies, conducting foreign affairs, commanding the military, and appointing executive officials and judges.
+These powers operate within a separation-of-powers framework: Congress makes the laws, the president executes them, and the judiciary interprets and applies them.

 The Source and Scope of Presidential Power

-The president’s authority comes from Article II of the Constitution.
+The president’s authority comes primarily from Article II, which lists specific powers and contains several important clauses, including the Take Care Clause.
 The president is charged with executing the laws, not making or interpreting them.
-Most presidential powers are subject to congressional regulation or limitation, but a few are exclusive.
+Most presidential powers are subject to congressional regulation by statute, but a few functions are exclusively executive and cannot be controlled by Congress.

 The President as Chief Executive

 The president’s core function is to ensure that federal laws are “faithfully executed.”
-This includes issuing executive orders, directing federal agencies, and overseeing the implementation of statutes.
+In modern practice this includes:

 Appointment and Removal of Executive Officers